MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 3. Verify that the system is pointing to the correct project endpoint, see above.
 4. Verify that the Project Application user has been created, see above.
 5. Apply the following security roles to the user:
-  1. Common data service user or Base user
+  a.
+Common data service user or Base user
-  2. Project Operations System
+  b.
+Project Operations System
-  3. Project System
+  c.
+Project System
-  4. For customer who are deploying the resource/non-stocked based scenario, Project Operations Dual Write System
+  d.
+For customer who are deploying the resource/non-stocked based scenario, Project Operations Dual Write System Role is also required